 Through our lightweight gear, carefully planned itineraries and experienced guides, Wilderness Expeditions allows novice walkers to experience Tasmania’s world-renowned walks.
-However, all of the walks we offer require a basic level of fitness: You must be comfortable walking for hours on end and be able to deal with slippery, steep and uneven surfaces.
+However, all of the walks we offer require a basic level of fitness: You must be comfortable walking for hours on end and be able to deal with slippery, steep, awkward and uneven surfaces.
 Virtually all tracks in Tasmania involve hills.
-While you aren’t required to break any speed records, you will need to have enough cardio-vascular fitness to manage large climbs at a steady pace.
+While you aren’t required to break any speed records, you will need to have enough aerobic fitness to manage large climbs at a steady pace.
 Any training you do will pay enormous dividends in terms of your enjoyment of the walk.

-Some walks contain days of varying difficulty and have been given multiple ratings to reflect this (eg. easy-moderate).
+Some walks contain days of varying difficulty and have been given multiple ratings to reflect this (eg. easy/moderate).

 Ratings are for the main track only.
 Side trips will often have a harder rating, however they are always optional and a full-pack is generally not required.

 Easy walks are on well formed tracks, with generous time frames and relatively short distances.
 Elevation gain per day is usually modest (less than 500m) and any steep sections will be short and technically easy.
 While the tracks covered are not manicured paths (expect lots of awkward and uneven rocky ground) they require no technical skills or prior experience and should be comfortably manageable for first time walkers with a basic level of fitness.